dilannarvaez24/challenge_number_4/README.md

 [![flowchart-shapes.jpg](https://i.postimg.cc/vmtg36mg/flowchart-shapes.jpg)](https://postimg.cc/rdzwpsxM)

 As you could be deducting or specualting, everything here is about the conditions a process could have.
 You can choose between two options, or decide *if* you want to do something and *then* reproduce or show something.
 You follow me?
-That was enough of working around it, I´ll show you how the flowchart looks like below:
+That was enough of walking around it, I´ll show you how the flowchart looks like below:

 [![Prime-numbers-flowchart.png](https://i.postimg.cc/pVfGKPzm/Prime-numbers-flowchart.png)](https://postimg.cc/CdKsgTv0)

+_That way, you can see two different options on how to pre-build a code.
+This is just the first step of this wonderful world of the coding.
+I really hope this repository results useful if you are interested in knowing a little bit more of the pseudocode pripose and how does it work._